Rex Battarbee: Early career

-Rex Battarbee was born in Warrnambool, Victoria and educated at the local state school and at Warrnambool Academy.
+Rex Battarbee was born in Warrnambool, Victoria, and educated at the local state school and at Warrnambool Academy.
 In January 1916, he enlisted in the Australian Imperial Force and joined the 58th Battalion in France.
 During the fighting at Bullecourt, he was shot through the chest, face and both arms.
 He was invalided to Australia and hospitalized until late 1920; his left arm remained crippled.
 Unable to resume farmwork, in 1921–23 Battarbee studied commercial art in Melbourne, but developed a preference for the outdoor life of a landscape painter.

 In Outback Australia

-In 1928, he and fellow commercial artist John Gardner bought a T-model Ford which had been converted to a caravan and set out on a fifteen-month trip, painting in Victoria, New South Wales and Queensland.
+In 1928, Battarbee and fellow commercial artist John Gardner bought a T-model Ford which had been converted to a caravan and set out on a fifteen-month trip, painting in Victoria, New South Wales and Queensland.
 Two years later they travelled to western New South Wales and the Flinders Ranges in South Australia.
 Their work appeared in successful exhibitions in Melbourne and Sydney.
 On an expedition to South and Central Australia in 1932, they showed their paintings at the Hermannsburg Lutheran mission, on the Finke River, west of Alice Springs in the Northern Territory.
-Returning to the area in 1934 to paint the Macdonnell and James ranges, Battarbee and Gardner again displayed their work at Hermannsburg—this time for the benefit of the Aborigines.
-The representation of places familiar to the local Aranda (Arunta) people had great impact; among the viewers was Albert Namatjira, then known simply as Albert, who asked for materials in order to do his own painting.
+Returning to the area in 1934 to paint the Macdonnell and James ranges, Battarbee and Gardner again displayed their work at Hermannsburg—this time for the benefit of the Arrernte people.
+The representation of places familiar to the Indigenous people had great impact; among the viewers was Albert Namatjira, then known simply as Albert, who asked for materials in order to do his own painting.

 With Albert Namatjira

-Rex's and John's brightly coloured landscapes attracted notice in Melbourne art circles, and they became prolific exhibitors and writers about inland Australia; in 1934 Battarbee won a Victorian centenary art prize for watercolour.
-He undertook his third visit to Central Australia in 1936 and found Albert still waiting for him at the mission.
-With the permission of the superintendent Pastor Friedrich Albrecht, Battarbee employed Albert as camel-boy during excursions, each of one month, to Palm Valley and the Macdonnell Ranges.
-Battarbee taught Albert basic watercolour painting, and was astonished and inspired by his pupil's aptitude.
-He included three of Albert's works in his 1937 Royal South Australian Society of Arts showing in Adelaide and next year arranged a solo exhibition for him at the Fine Art Society Gallery, Melbourne.
+Battarbee and Gardner's brightly coloured landscapes attracted notice in Melbourne art circles, and they became prolific exhibitors and writers about inland Australia; in 1934 Battarbee won a Victorian centenary art prize for watercolour.
+He undertook his third visit to Central Australia in 1936 and found Albert Namatjira still waiting for him at the mission.
+With the permission of the superintendent Pastor Friedrich Albrecht, Battarbee employed Namatjira as camel-boy during excursions, each of one month, to Palm Valley and the Macdonnell Ranges.
+Battarbee taught Namatjira basic watercolour painting, and was astonished and inspired by his pupil's aptitude.
+He included three of Namatjira's works in his 1937 Royal South Australian Society of Arts showing in Adelaide and next year arranged a solo exhibition for him at the Fine Art Society Gallery, Melbourne.